ospfranco/ospfranco.github.io/_posts/2021-08-31-stop throwing exceptions.md

 Throwing exceptions makes programms unpredictable by breaking the normal control flow.

-A simple axiom: **unexpected things happen all the time**.
+Consider a simple axiom: **unexpected things happen all the time**.

-Some unexpected things are common: users input weird characters, things get deleted, libraries have unexpected behaviors, etc. However, other unexpected things cannot be recovered from: disks get full, dll is missing, program is missconfigured, etc. Today's ecosystem treats every exception as equal.
+Some unexpected things are "common": users input weird characters, things get deleted, libraries have unexpected behaviors, etc. However, there are other kind of unexpected things, things cannot be recovered from: disks get full, dynamic library is missing, program is missconfigured, etc. Today's ecosystem treats every exception as equal by throwing exceptions.

 The real problem comes when we forget to handle these exceptions or we don't know the code we are calling can throw exceptions.